 As part of [farm/company] commitment to animal care, farm management agrees to abide by this Code of Conduct.

-I understand and or abuse of animals by any [name of company] esubject to discipline including immediate terminals also be subject to prosecution under applicable I ation of employment, and that offenders may
+I understand and acknowledge that willful neglect, mishandling or abuse of animals by any [name of company] employee or witnessing it and not reporting it is subject to discipline including immediate termination of employment, and that offenders may also be subject to prosecution under applicable laws.

 Signature of Employee Date

 Name (Please Print)

 Signature of Employer Date

 Name Title